AbeerChowdhury53/Cover-Client-Side/README.md

-# Getting Started with Create React App
+# Welcome To My Assingment-12

+# For Admin  user:  admin@admin.com  Pass: 123456

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://fir-auth-cb030.firebaseapp.com).

-## Available Scripts
+# Project Name 'Your Feeling Our Mug'
+# Here I use firebase Email authintication
+# In Home section I add 5 parts
+# In dashbord i make many manue as per requerment
+# Its and daynomic website Admin can add product remove produce and update status
+# Here i mantain Admin and normal user
+# Admin can make other user admin etc.

 In the project directory, you can run:

 ### `npm start`